-Experimenting with the State Machine:
+Experimenting with the State Machine

-- In the state machine editor, select Build → Experiment to open the experimentation environment. - Right-click on one of the states and select Animate States from the context menu. - Enable the trigger event. - Click on the Start Offline Experiment button to experiment with the state machine. - Experiment with the state machine by changing the GreenTime parameter and thus changing the dependent parameters as well. - Occasionally, set the error input to true.
+- 1. Open the experimentation environment.

+- 2. Right-click one of the states and select Animate States from the context menu.

+- 3. Enable the trigger event.

+- 4. Start the experiment with the state machine. - 5.
+Change the GreenTime parameter and thus the dependent parameters as well. - 6.
+Occasionally, set the error input to true.

-4.9.3 How Hierarchical State Machines Work
+4.10.3 How Hierarchical State Machines Work